The community as a whole and the economy may be impacted by prolonged power outages. When the electricity suddenly goes off, there is a power outage.

 - Keep freezers and refrigerators closed.

-- Only use generators outdoors and away from windows
+- Use a generator, but ONLY outdoors and away from windows.

 - Disconnect appliances and electronics to avoid damage from electrical surges.

 - Have alternate plans for refrigerating medicines or using power-dependent medical devices.